 Being asked to be a bridesmaid for your bestie’s wedding is an incredible honor.
 You can’t imagine not being there for this bride-to-be, but becoming a bridesmaid is no small task.
-In who is responsible for what your your wedding day, I breakdown all of the roles of everyone on your big day and being a bridesmaid is an important one.
+In who is responsible for what on your wedding day, I breakdown all of the roles of everyone on your big day and being a bridesmaid is an important one.
 Taking on the role of a bridesmaid is not only a time and financial commitment, it means you have pre-wedding duties, day-of responsibilities and a whole lot of parties to attend!
 Lucky for you, I’m listing out everything you need to know to fulfill your role as a bridesmaid.
 And if you want to take your role up a notch, check out how to be a fabulous maid-of-honor.

 Along with the brides requirements for the dress, you are are responsible for purchasing the bridesmaids dress and having it fitted.
 Also purchasing shoes and accessories to style it.